parsd/wpf-state-machine-tutorial/doc/source/plan.rst

 * Save location has not enough disk space
 * Out of memory (tough)

-After this quick brain storming session we can prepare and incorporate failure into our design!
+After this quick brain storming session we can prepare and incorporate failure into our implementation!

 Models
 ======